cdennis27/DEMO1/readme.md

 ## Simple Store Marketplace

--Create header with contact information and description of what kind of product selling.
+- Create header with contact information and description of what kind of product selling.
--Create a "Products on Sale" line bar
+- Create a "Products on Sale" line bar
--Create a shortcut menu on the left column
+- Create a shortcut menu on the left column
--Create a sign up and log in setup
+- Create a sign up and log in setup
--Footer ????
+- Footer ????

 ## Table of Contents (Optional)